JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 Me totally most excited (Peak Experiences for me):
-Serious Sam 4 Co-Op (Especially with Cristi)
+SeriousSam4 Co-Op (Especially with Cristi)
-3DS Stereoscopic (Metroid Samus Returns)
-Wii games Stereoscopic (Resident Evil 4, Super Mario Galaxy, Lord of the Rings) Crisis zone or whatever
+Crisis zone or whatever
-3DSEN NES VR Games (Ivan IronmanStewarts Off Road) Moss
+3DSEN NES VR Games (Ivan IronmanStewarts Off Road) Burnout Paradise with Steering Wheel
-Burnout Paradise with Steering Wheel pec Ops: The Line is good if you want a different perspective on the whole jingoistic military shooter thing
 OwnInHumbleBundle: “Oxenfree takes the best parts of supernatural 1980’s teenage horror films and combines it with believable characters, beautiful set pieces, and a haunting VHS synth-pop soundtrack to create a masterpiece.”
 SuperfrogHDHB
-ViveportSpaceChannel5
 Nightmare on Itch looks amazing!!!

 Programming:
 Look at my steam list